Jemoka/blag/content/posts/KBhdispatching.md

 We can't `ret` to a function that never called `context_switch`, which is the case for **new threads**.

-To do this, we create a fake freeze frame on the stack for that new thread, and calls `context_switch` normally.
+To do this, we create a fake freeze frame on the stack for that new thread which looks like you are just about to call the thread function, and calls `context_switch` normally.